hibaAkroush/hrApp/README.md

 # hrApp

-this is a simple Human resourses app the user can do CRUD operation on employees and departments
+this is a simple Human resourses app the user can do CRUD operation on employees and departments each department has many employees and has an employee who happens to be the head of that department

 I have used angular js for front end